130 to 400 AT: The Interplanetary Age

 130 AT (2100 c.e.)

 130's - Fusion drive spacecraft used commercially for the first time.

 131 - Formation of the Corporate Republic of Indonesia.

 132 - Completion of Clarke Station, a 400-meter rotating space habitat intended as a waystation for the exploration of the solar system.

 134 - The first documented appearance of the unidentified AI entity Hal in a virtual chat on AI rights.

-135 - Retro fad for Static thanks to an interview with the AI Kilburn in 2105 in which e listed it as among eir favorite music forms.
+136 - According to one report, retro fad for Static Music thanks to an interview with the AI Kilburn in which e listed it as among eir favorite music forms.

 136 - Talk of shutting down Artemis, but a consortium of private investors step in with government aid and the station survives.